9.3 Exchanges between young people and policy-makers on global issues

 Board of the Children and Youth Fund

 The main advisory body in the field of youth policy is currently the Board of the Children and Youth Fund (Gyermek és Ifjúsági Alapprogram Tanácsa).
-The Fund does not deal specifically with global issues but it has the opportunity to do so, and many global issues have domestic implications which could be the topic of indirect dialogue.
-Representatives of the
+While its main mandate is the distribution of funds, it serves as a platform for dialogue between the government and major youth organisations.
+They have formal, regular meetings and the Ministry of Culture and Innovation (Kulturális és Innovációs Minisztérium) manages the board.

 The common feature of these organisations is the promotion of strong engagement among young people.
 The number of invitees is constantly expanding.
 The outcome of the talks is usually a reminder of the discussions.
-(For more information on the Board, see 5.3 Youth representation bodies)
+(For more information on the Board, see 5.3.)

 EU Youth Delegates